FAIMS/burial/README.md

 # About this module:
 This module was created for the **The Tundzha Regional Archaeological Project**, based at Macquarie University, Sydney, Australia.
-The module has been designed to document the current condition and an exact location of burial mounds by broader community in Bulgaria.
-This module is designed to foster awareness of and community engagement in monitoring cultural heritage in Bulgaria.
+The module has been designed to document the current condition and an exact location of burial mounds in Bulgaria.

-## Authorship
+## Authorship:
 This module was co-developed by Adela Sobotkova at Macquarie University and Petra Janouchova at the FAIMS Project, Department of Ancient History, Macquarie University.

 ## Funding: